Dhaka, Sat, Jun 2018

 Australia 1st innings: 225/2 in 64 overs, at stumps; David Warner 88*, Peter Handscomb 69*, Steven Smith 58, Matthew Renshaw 4, Mustafizur Rahman 1/45.
 Taijul Islam 1/50.

-Bangladesh lost the two-match T20I series…
+Bangladesh lost the three-match T20I series…